Maidstone: Football

 Maidstone United was formed in 1897.
 The club gained promotion to the Football League in 1989, from non-league football.
 The club could not bring its London Road Ground up to Football League standards so it ground-shared at Dartford's Watling Street stadium and played its games there.
 It went bankrupt in 1992.
 A new club was formed and made its way from the Kent County League Division 4 to the Isthmian (Ryman) Premier Division, in 2014 being in the Ryman Premier Division.
 The club moved into the new Gallagher Stadium at James Whatman Way in summer 2012.
 Maidstone United currently play in the National League South, the second highest non-league division and the sixth tier of English football.
-In 2024, Maidstone beat Championship team Ipswich in the 4th round of the FA cup, being the lowest league team to make it to the 5th round of the FA Cup since 1977.
+In 2024, Maidstone defeated Championship team Ipswich Town in the 4th round of the FA Cup, being the lowest league team to reach the 5th round of the FA Cup since 1977.